Calculate probabilities involving multiple applications of the fundamental counting principle, combinations, and/or permutations.

 Solution.

-The answer is \(2\,598\,560\text{.}\)
+The answer is \(2\,598\,960\text{.}\)

-In general, the number of arrangements of \(r\) objects pulled from a set of \(n\) objects is equal to \(\frac{n!}{(n-r)!},\) and this calculation is called a permutation.
+To generalize, we notice that the factorial in the denominator is the factorial of \(52-20\text{.}\) So the numerator is the factorial of the total number of objects, and the denominator is the factorial of the total number of objects minus the number of objects we are arranging.
+Thus, tthe number of arrangements of \(r\) objects pulled from a set of \(n\) objects is equal to \(\frac{n!}{(n-r)!},\) and this calculation is called a permutation.

 Permutations.

-A permutation is the number of arrangements of \(r\) objects pulled from a set of \(n\text{.}\)
+A permutation is the number of arrangements of \(r\) objects selected from a set of \(n\text{.}\)

 Permutations are groups of \(r\) items out of \(n\) in which the order matters.